Video Game: Darius

 - Darius Burst (PlayStation Portable, 2009); ported to iOS in 2012 as Second Prologue.

-- Darius Burst: Another Chronicle (an enhanced wide-screen arcade port of the PSP game, 2010)
+- Darius Burst: Another Chronicle (an enhanced double wide-screen (as in, two 16:9 monitors set up side-by-side) arcade port of the PSP game, 2010)

 - Darius Burst: Another Chronicle EX (an updated arcade version, 2011)